Just-Remind/app/README.md

   - quit the current session with `\q` and connect a new one with `psql postgres -U justremind`
   - create the database `CREATE DATABASE justremind;`
   - you can see it by running `\l`
-  - create a `.env` file add add `DATABASE_URL="postgresql://justremind:password@localhost:5432/justremind"`
+  - create a `.env` file and add `DATABASE_URL="postgresql://justremind:password@localhost:5432/justremind"`
   - run `npx prisma migrate dev` to apply the migrations
 - run `yarn dev` to start the server
-- visit localhost:3000 to see the application and login
+- visit [http://localhost:3000](http://localhost:3000/) and login to the application
 - import the My Clippings.txt which is located in the project folder (it contains a few highlights to populate your database)
 - and that's it! you now have the basic setup to start contributing! 🥳
 ## Built With